What’s Supported

 Using the connector

-- Create a manifest file like the example, see Define Integrations for more info.
+- Create a manifest file like the example.

 - Deploy it using the amp CLI.